No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal | Federal News Network

 TCU, the little private school from Forth Worth, Texas, that was left out of the Big 12 when it first formed in the mid-1990s, became the first team from the conference to win a CFP game and will be the first to play for a national title since Texas in 2009.

-This one was 34-16 with 2:46 left in the third quarter and the Hypnotoads, a nickname borrowed for the animated TV show “Futurama,” and their purple-clad fans could sense their wild ride wasn’t over.
+This one was 34-16 after Winters’ 29-yard pick-6 with 2:46 left in the third quarter.
+The Hypnotoads, a nickname borrowed for the animated TV show “Futurama,” and their purple-clad fans were drowning out the Michigan supporters at State Farm Stadium, sensing the dream was still alive.

-Of course, nothing has come easy for these Frogs all year.
+Of course, nothing comes easy for these Frogs.
 During their unbeaten regular season, they won seven straight games by 10 points or fewer.

 What followed was five touchdown drives — with a TCU turnover tucked in between — each taking less than a minute.